Thursday, 8 June, 2017

 Wednesday, 24 May, 2017

-Trust director Michael Maxwell Steer gave his first organ recital for 50 years in aid of Cherubim Music Trust and St John’s Development Appeal last Saturday.
+Trust director Michael Maxwell Steer gave an organ recital – his first in many years, in aid of Cherubim Music Trust and St John’s Development Appeal last Saturday.
 It went over brilliantly to a large crowd and raised over £350 before expenses.

 Michael used his Canon pro video cameras to live-stream his feet & hands to a screen in the body of the church – as can be seen on the videos at Maxwell Steer – and greatly added to the audience’s enjoyment.
 He was ably assisted by Clancy Steer and his former pupil Finn Murphy as stop drawers.